 As you keep creating content, make sure you’re pointing people to the place where they can actually buy your artwork.
 Some of the things that I’ve worked for me is:

 - Buttons work better than text links.
-For example, if you look at my McDonnell Douglas DC-9-30 post, you can see that I put a big blue button underneath the illustrations to take people over to my Shopify store.
+For example, if you look at my McDonnell Douglas DC-9-30 post, you can see that I put a big button underneath the illustrations to take people over to my Shopify store.
 I used to use text links, but those didn’t convert as well.

 - Don’t oversell.
 Nobody likes a pushy salesman, so just write naturally and insert links to your digital products wherever it feels right.